• Skip to primary navigation

 Hand-feed them at set times.

-I find that many folks report that even ducklings that seemed fairly friendly at first, tend to start getting more skittish about the time they’re turning a month old.
-I think this is pretty common.
 I think that, along with the other tips here, the fact that I slowly work my ducklings toward a twice per day feeding schedule around this time helps to keep this from happening in my flock.

-As tiny ducklings, I always keep food and water available around the clock.
-Once the ducklings are a couple of weeks old, I start taking their food out of the brooder at night.
-I remove their food last thing before I go to bed, and then very first thing when I wake up in the morning, I feed them – right out of my hand.
+I remove their food last thing before I go to bed, and then very first thing when I wake up in the morning, I feed them - right out of my hand.
 I take the time to sit there with my hands full of food, and let them get their first exciting meal of the day from my hands.
-It takes a little while, and it’s worth getting up early for.
+It takes a little while, and it's worth getting up early for.

-By the time the little ones are 4 weeks old, I’ve started removing their food dish for a for a couple of hours in the middle of the day.
-I feel at this point they’re not quite ready for the twice daily feeding schedule I use with my adult flock, but I like them to start getting used to their food dish being gone for a while.
-By the time it’s been gone for a couple of hours, they’re SO EXCITED for their afternoon feeding.
-I usually do this with my kids, right after naptime.
-We spend time with food in our hands, and the ducklings sit in our laps and eat from our hands.
-Just having their food gone for that short time is enough to make mealtime exciting!
+By the time the little ones are 4 weeks old, I've started removing their food dish for a for a couple of hours in the middle of the day.
+I feel at this point they're not quite ready for the twice daily feeding schedule I use with my adult flock, but I like them to start getting used to their food dish being gone for a while.

-By about 8 weeks, I’ve slowly worked them back to getting fed twice daily, just like my adults.
-Even though they’re getting bigger, I make a point of still feeding them from my hands, at least for the first few minutes of each feeding time.
-Often, I’ll put the food bowl down on the ground, and sit cross-legged around it, so they climb over my lap to get to it.
-Being a real part of their feeding time goes a long, long way to maintaining friendliness through the “teenage” stage when many folks find that their cuddly ducklings suddenly want nothing to do with them!
+Often, I'll put the food bowl down on the ground, and sit cross-legged around it, so they climb over my lap to get to it.
+Being a real part of their feeding time goes a long, long way to maintaining friendliness through the "teenage" stage when many folks find that their cuddly ducklings suddenly want nothing to do with them!

-Get down on the floor, or ground, with them!
+Get down on the floor or ground, with them!

 Ducklings are like toddlers.
-It’s easier for them to get comfortable with you if you’re down at eye level.
-As you’re spending time with them, finding a way to get right down with them seems to make a big difference in how much they want to interact.
-Perhaps it’s a bit of a self-preservation instinct, but I find that even the boldest and tamest of ducklings can be quite easily spooked from above.
-Getting on their level (or bringing them up to yours!) goes a long way to making them more comfortable.
-If you’re watching tv in the evening, go grab a duckling and let one sit on each shoulder.
-Really, the more hours of quality time you log with each one will make a difference in helping them grow up to be cuddly ducks!
+It's easier for them to get comfortable with you if you're down at eye level.
+As you're spending time with them, finding a way to get right down with them seems to make a big difference in how much they want to interact.

-Don’t chase them, or allow them to be chased.
+NEVER chase them, or allow them to be chased.

 I find that being chased is a fast way of breaking trust with ducks.
 It brings a level of stress into the duck coop that can linger for days.
 Unless absolutely necessary for their safety, I never chase a duck, or let them be chased.
 I really find it introduces a wary-ness into the flock that can take time to undo, and I try to avoid it if at all possible.